LearnOnDemandSystems/docs/tms/tms-administrators/classes/instructors/find-classes-for-particular-instructor.md

 To do this:
 1. On the **Site Administration** page in the **Classes** tile, click **Find Classes**.
 1. On the **Find Classes** page, click the **Add filter** dropdown and click **Instructor**.
 The Choose Instructor dialog will open.
-1. Add the criteria for instructor you want and click **Search**.
+1. Add the criteria for the instructor you want and click **Search**.
 1. Select the instructor from the results and click **OK**.
 1. Click **Search**.

 All classes that are scheduled using the instructor will show in the search results.
-The **Instructor** column in the results will show instructor who is designated as Primary for the class.
+The **Instructor** column in the results will show the instructor who is designated as Primary for the class.